Supporters at a Race for Life event.

 A better future thanks to animal research

 These are only a few examples of the countless benefits animal research has brought to people with cancer, but there are thousands of other drugs and treatment techniques that are built on knowledge from tests in animals.

 And it’s not just cancer patients that benefit from animal research.
 As the Royal Society’s position statement on the use of animals in research points out, ‘virtually every medical achievement in the past century has depended directly or indirectly on research on animals.’

-At Cancer Research UK, animal research is never undertaken lightly and we seek to use alternatives wherever it’s possible.
+At Cancer Research UK, animal research is never undertaken lightly – we seek to use alternatives wherever it’s possible, and fund research into alternative methods as well.
 But this fact remains – millions of people all over the world are alive today thanks to animal research.
 Much of this knowledge has also been used to tackle diseases that affect animals themselves, including cancer.

 Many people working for and supporting us know first-hand how devastating cancer can be, and all of us are deeply committed to beating the disease.
-Animal research is a necessary means to an end: helping people with cancer to live longer lives.
+Animal research is, at present, a necessary means to an end: helping people with cancer to survive.

 - You can find out more about animal research on the Understanding Animal Research website.